 When a DPC fails, and moisture begins to enter the brickwork of a building, this is called rising damp.
 A home with rising damp will have a DPC that has failed.
 Or it may never have had a DPC installed in the first place.

-A damp proof course, even a properly-installed one, may only last for about 20-25 years.
+Even a properly-installed damp proof course, may only last for about 20-25 years.
 An incorrectly installed DPC likely won’t last this long.
 Also, if your home has a DPC that wasn’t installed correctly, it may have been letting moisture into the brickwork of your home for some time.
 But how can you tell if your damp proof course has failed?
 Are there signs?
 Well, let’s explore that next.

 How to tell if your damp proof course failed